 We have several T-cell immunotherapies in clinical development and are progressing multiple next-generation allogeneic chimeric antigen receptor T-cell ("CAR T") programs.
+Our most advanced T-cell immunotherapy program, tab-cel® (tabelecleucel), is currently in Phase 3 development, and in October 2021, we licensed commercialization rights in Europe and select emerging markets in the Middle East, Africa, Eastern Europe and Central Asia to Pierre Fabre Medicament ("Pierre Fabre"), following regulatory approval pursuant to a commercialization agreement ("Pierre Fabre Commercialization Agreement").
+Atara will retain full rights to tab-cel® in other major markets, including North America, Asia Pacific and Latin America.
+See Note 10 for further information.
 We have entered into a research, development and license agreement ("Bayer License Agreement") with Bayer AG ("Bayer") pursuant to which we granted to Bayer an exclusive, field-limited license under the applicable patents and know-how owned or controlled by us and our affiliates covering or related to ATA2271 and ATA3271.
 See Note 6 for further information.